OpenIn v4.3 Browser Extensions Settings window For Developers

 FAQ

-Can I convert license from MAS to Web version or vice versa?
+Can I convert a license from the App Store version to the direct web version, or vice versa?

-Obsolutely!
-If you have ability to reach your audience, we can offer you a discount or application for free.
-Just send us an email to support@loshadki.app with information about your project and the number of users you expect to reach.
+If you can reach an audience, we can offer a discount or a free license.
+Send an email to support@loshadki.app with information about your project and the number of users you expect to reach.

-What is the difference between App Store, Web version and Setapp?
+What is the difference between the App Store, direct web, and Setapp versions?

 Can I invoke OpenIn from my own script?

-You can use the Shortcuts.app to make OpenIn to open a specific browser, or browser with URL.
+Yes.
+You can use Shortcuts.app to ask OpenIn to open a specific browser, profile, or URL.

-How to configure OpenIn as a default Mail Application?
+How do I configure OpenIn as the default mail application?

-How to configure OpenIn as a default application for a file extension?
+How do I configure OpenIn as the default application for a file extension?

-- At the bottom of File types click on add file type… and type the file extension you want to use.
-Alternatively you can just drop a file with a specific extension into the list.
+- At the bottom of File Types, click add file type… and enter the file extension.
+Alternatively, drag a file with that extension into the list.

 - Select applications you want to use for this file extension.